vyq/accelerated-c-plus-plus/README.md

 # to-do

-- Read page 165 chapter 6.3 of Accelerated C++
+- Read page 171 of Accelerated C++
 - Read page 72 section 3.3 of The C++ Programming Language